 Book Your COVID-19 Vaccination

-Heathershaw’s Compounding Pharmacy is an approved vaccination provider for the Moderna COVID-19 vaccine and the AstraZeneca COVID-19 vaccine.
+Heathershaw’s Compounding Pharmacy is an approved vaccination provider for the Pfizer, Moderna and AstraZeneca COVID-19 vaccine.
+We offer:

 The vaccines are administered by our trained and certified pharmacists in accordance with Commonwealth guidelines.
 COVID-19 vaccinations are voluntary and free.

 All vaccinations are registered with the Australian Immunisation Registry within 24 hours.

 Before booking, check your eligibility to receive a vaccination using the Australian Government Vaccine Eligibility Checker.
 The pharmacy will check and verify your eligibility before you receive the vaccination.
 If you are not eligible or cannot demonstrate your eligibility when you arrive for your vaccination, we may not be able to vaccinate you.

 You will receive an email and SMS reminder 24hrs prior to your scheduled appointment.